1and1/pdf.js/README.md

 # PDF.js

+## 1and1 fork-specific documentation

+### Versioning
+In order create a new version of PDJ.JS you have to set a new tag (GitHub release) on the commit of your choice.

+### Version number conflicts
+To avoid collisions between the original projects versioning and the fork versioning (tags), don't increase the major or minor version beyond 0.
+The forks versions look like v0.0.4 etc. the original PDF.JS versions start with v0.1.0.

+## Start of original Mozilla PDF.JS project documentation

 PDF.js is a Portable Document Format (PDF) viewer that is built with HTML5.

 PDF.js is community-driven and supported by Mozilla Labs.
 Our goal is to